 Nearly all negligence cases (except for mass tort and class action cases) are eligible for LCF.
 To qualify, the law firm will be underwritten first and, if approved, your cases should qualify for LCF.
 The most frequent case types that we fund are: professional liability cases (including medical malpractice), product liability, premises liability, auto/trucking negligence, and business torts.

-LCF is available in every state except South Dakota, North Dakota, Nevada, and Vermont.
+LCF is available in every state except South Dakota, North Dakota and Vermont.

 Apply online by clicking this link.
 The application is simple and will take you only a few minutes.